-

 CEE 759 | Stream Restoration | |

-Environmental Engineering (ENV) area courses: | ||
+Environmental Engineering (ENV) Area Courses | ||

-CEE 720 | Solid and Hazardous Waste Engineering | |
+CEE 720 | Waste Management and Site Remediation | |

 CEE 721 | Environmental Sampling and Analysis | |

-CEE 722 | Introduction to Marine Pollution and Control | |
+CEE #722 | Introduction to Marine Pollution and Control | |

-CEE 723 | Environmental Water Chemistry | |
+CEE 723 | Environmental Engineering Chemistry | |

 CEE 724 | Environmental Engineering Microbiology | |